httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

   created=1618884475;expires=1618884775
 ~~~

-Note that an HTTP message could contain multiple signatures, but only the signature parameters used for the current signature are included in this entry.
+Note that an HTTP message could contain multiple signatures, but only the signature parameters used for the current signature are included in the entry.

 ### Method {#content-request-method}

-The `@method` identifier refers to the HTTP method of a request message.
-The value of is canonicalized by taking the value of the method as a string.
+The `@method` component identifier refers to the HTTP method of a request message.
+The component value of is canonicalized by taking the value of the method as a string.
 Note that the method name is case-sensitive as per {{SEMANTICS}} Section 9.1, and conventionally standardized method names are uppercase US-ASCII.
-If used, the `@method` identifier MUST occur only once in the signature input.
+If used, the `@method` component identifier MUST occur only once in the covered components.

 For example, the following request message: